Sylvan452/alx-system_engineering-devops/0x02-shell_redirections/README.md

-deletes all the regular files (not the directories) with a .js counts the number of directories and sub-directories in the current directory displays the 10 newest files in the current directory
+deletes all the regular files (not the directories) with a .js counts the number of directories and sub-directories in the current directory displays the 10 newest files in the current directory list of words as input and prints only words that appear exactly once